 The Hedgren Connect verdict

 Together until death do us part.
-Or at least until an alternative usurps Heddonish.
-Travel Writer's Plus One anyone?
+Or at least until I find an alternative Travel Writer’s Plus One

 Volume: 16 litre